WestDRI/wgpages/content/bashFeatures.md

 - re-execute a particular command without edit: `fc -s <number>`,
 - re-execute all commands between `<number1>` and `<number2>` without edit: `fc -s <number1> <number2>`.

-Additionally, you can specify the editor with with the `-e` flag.
+Additionally, you can specify the editor with the `-e` flag.

 {{<ex>}}
 Examples: